How to Improve Massively At Drawing Across 12 Months

 The figure’s landmarks.
 If you’re a beginner and interested in drawing people, learning to find the main landmarks on the figure is a great place to start.
 We have a beginner series on this site if you haven’t seen it.

 Observational skills.
 Very often when drawing from life, you need to be able to gauge how far something is from something else, or what the angle is between two points.
 At first, you can do that manually by holding up your pencil, and with time you can increasingly learn to do that intuitively.
 You could practise that with the figure’s landmarks or with other objects.
 Here’s a tutorial to get you started.

 Gesture.
 This one is for those who have a little bit of experience with their figures.
 This is a broad topic and sometimes can be a bit vague.
-One way to make this more specific is to set your goal as completing our 2021 Figuary series, if you haven’t done that already.
+You might like ot check our our Gesture Series, if you haven’t done that already.